 After BA, Designer, System Architect have performed their legendary magical rituals, you receive

 – Product implementation roadmap

-Discovery phase helps you start selling before the product is ready.
-A sheer magic as it is.
+The Discovery phase helps you start selling before the product is ready.
+Sheer magic as it is.

 The described process is just scratching the surface of the tip of the staggering iceberg that the Discovery Phase is.
 However, this outline of the Phase helps put things into perspective and understand the essence.